davidwisch/physicscode/site/involved/style.markdown

 <a name="content-markdown"></a>
 ### Makrdown

-*Physicscode* is written primairly in Markdown and we'd like to keep it that way.
+*Physicscode* is written primarily in Markdown and we'd like to keep it that way.
 In exchange for Markdown's simplicity, it takes away the ability to do any advanced formatting.
-It's possible to drop down into HTML within your markdown code but that's messy, you should avaoid doing it.
+It's possible to drop down into HTML within your Markdown code but that's messy, you should avoid doing it.

 The rule of thumb is this:  If you can do something in Markdown, do it.
 If you can't, think really hard about if the site needs whatever you're looking to add.

-We know, We know, there's HTML all over most pages, but for internal links, float breaks, etc. we guess it's okay.
-Got to draw the line somewhere I guess.
+We know, We know, there's HTML all over most pages, but for internal links, float breaks, etc... we guess it's okay - got to draw the line somewhere I guess.

 **Oh!** Almost forgot.
 HTML is fine in the templates (obviously).